 - How many of them have needed to see a doctor in the last 4 years?

 - Using Dr. Hunt’s report from AWH No. 1 in Luzancy, France, students will work with a group to create a chart listing, on one side, the struggles faced by the French civilians and the obstacles faced by the AWH in their work, and on the other side, the causes of each of them.

-- Have students use evidence from the documents to write a letter as an American doctor post-WWI to the President of the United States evaluating the work of the AWH in France, with a recommendation to keep, amend, or eliminate the rule prohibiting women from serving as military doctors.
+- Use specific evidence from the sources to write a letter as an American doctor post-WWI to the President of the United States evaluating the work of the AWH in France, with a recommendation to keep, amend, or eliminate the rule prohibiting women from serving as military doctors.

 - Were AWH efforts sufficient to meet the needs of the French civilians after the war?
 If they were able to expand their services, what else should they have addressed?

 - How were the AWH doctors regarded by the French people?
 What kind of resistance did they encounter?

 - If military officials with authority over the policy forbidding women from serving as army doctors saw these documents, how might it have affected their views?
 Would they have altered the policy?

 - Female physicians were not permitted to hold officer positions as army doctors in WWI.
 How have things changed since then?
 Do all genders have equal opportunities to serve the military today?

 - Animated Map of the Western Front: 1914-1918.
 BBC History.
 (Requires Flash Player)

 - "On a Demographic Consequence of the First World War."
 Guillaume Vandenbroucke.
 Vox.
 Center for Economic Policy and Research.
 21 August 2012.
 Accessed 3/10/2017.